MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/business-performance-planning/reporting.md

 ## Prerequisites and installation

-For more information about prerequisites and installation, see [Install Power BI visuals](powerBI-visual-install.md).
+For more information about prerequisites and installation, see [Install business performance planning visuals](powerBI-visual-install.md).

 > [!NOTE]
 > Because the **Reporting** visual doesn't write data back to Dataverse, it doesn't require that you enter API details.